Ethan-CS/ResearchNotes/2023/10/202310191237  Can verify Fire strategy in poly time.md

 Output:
 - Number of saved vertices

-2. Initialise a list R = [R_1=[r]]
+1. Initialise a list R=[R_1=[r]]
-3. Initialise a counter saved_vertices to keep track of saved vertices.
+2. Initialise a counter saved_vertices to keep track of saved vertices.

-4. For i from 1 to k:
-   a.
-Define S_i as the first i vertices in the strategy S.
-   b.
-Play the Firefighter game, starting with a fire breaking out at vertex r.
+3. Play the Firefighter game by starting with a fire breaking out at vertex r.
-   c.
-Use an adapted BFS (Breadth-First Search) to update the sets R_i based on the current state of the graph
+4. Use an adapted BFS (Breadth-First Search) to update the sets R_i based on the current state of the graph
 d.
-Check whether the i-th vertex in S_i is neither burned nor defended at time t=i.
+Check whether the i-th vertex in S is neither burned nor defended at time t=i.
 e.
 If v_i is safe, increment the saved_vertices counter.

-5. Check if the game ends at time step k by comparing saved_vertices to k.
+1. Check if the game ends at time step k by comparing saved_vertices to k.

-6. If the game ends (i.e., saved_vertices equals k), compute the number of vertices saved by set S as follows:
+2. If the game ends (i.e., saved_vertices equals k), compute the number of vertices saved by set S as follows:
    a.
 Find the number of vertices reachable from the starting vertex r in the subgraph G\S (complement of S) using a BFS.
    b.
 Subtract the number of reachable vertices from the total number of vertices in G to determine the saved vertices.

-7. Return the computed number of saved vertices.
+6. Return the computed number of saved vertices.

 ```